CraftAcademyLabs/ca_course/guides/rails-52-scaffold.md

 - [ ] Set up Coveralls for the main repository
 - [ ] Add and configure Coveralls for RSpec and Cucumber
-- [ ] Coverage results needs to be merged in order to get metrics from both tools
+- [ ] Coverage results needs to be merged in order to get metrics from both tools (add a Rake task - see the Coveralls guide).

 ### Set up Continious Deployment
 **Description**